pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 ![Sales table]({{ "/assets/etl-drive-postgres/sales_table.png" | absolute_url }})

-Now, image that those sales still have to be closed by a sales person after they enter this table.
+Now imagine that those sales still have to be closed by a sales person after they enter this table.

 One typical problem that can arise from this process, is that the status of the sale may be managed in a different source.
 For example an Excel sheet or in the case for this tutorial, on a Google spreadsheet.